atomisthq/docs/docs/user-guide/rug/path-expressions.md

 )
 ```

 We first import the Cortex stubs.
-These implement Cortex interfaces such as `Build` and `Repo`, and are used for query by example and testing.
-Then we can instantiate a graph of example objects by using no-arg constructors and fluent builder methods such as `withStatus`.
+These implement Cortex interfaces
+such as `Build` and `Repo`, and are used for query by example and
+testing.
+Then we can instantiate a graph of example objects by using
+no-arg constructors and fluent builder methods such as `withStatus`.

-Then w use the functions in the `QueryByExample` module from the `rugs` node module.
-In this case, the `forRoot` function will interrogate the object graph to create predicates reflecting the relationships and simple properties.
-The generated path expression will look as follows:
+Then you can use the functions in the `QueryByExample` module from the
+`rugs` node module.
+In this case, the `forRoot` function will
+interrogate the object graph to create predicates reflecting the
+relationships and simple properties.
+The generated path expression
+will look as follows:

 ```
 /Build()[@status='passed']
 	[/repo::Repo()[@owner='atomist']]
 ```

 Thus the example above is equivalent to:

 ```typescript